 As one of the busiest times of the year for visitors, you may want to get booked as soon as possible to guarantee the best rates.
-Please click here to see our best rates during the festival.

 You get the best of all worlds at The Dunstane.
 Although the hotel is in West Coates, a mainly residential area, you’re still only minutes from Edinburgh’s Princes Street and city centre attractions.
 The bus stop is also right outside our front door, making your trips up the road even easier!